business

 Can I Form an LLC In a State I Don’t Live In?

-Several states actively compete for new business formations.
+Several states actively compete for new business formations; in particular, limited liability company (LLC) formation.
 The most popular, in no particular order, are New Mexico, Nevada, Delaware and Wyoming.
-Each state competes for a different part of the market and, unfortunately, there are many misconceptions.
+Each state competes for a different part of the market.
+Unfortunately, there are many misconceptions about the benefits of registering legal entities in each.

-The goal is to find the state which works for you.
-Below is a guide to how the states differ when it comes to price, privacy and asset protection.
+Yes.
+That said, each state's corporation law differs in how you're protected, and the way state income tax is applied, so the goal is to find the state which works for you and form your legal entity there.
+Below is a guide to how the states differ when it comes to LLC price, privacy and asset protection.

-Everyone is different, but we find the low cost and simplicity of a New Mexico LLC often make the difference for business owners.
+Every state is different and you can form LLC in the state where you reside, but we find the low cost and simplicity of a New Mexico LLC often make the difference for business owners.

 Here is a brief overview of your options with a lengthier analysis further down:

-New Mexico: With NM, you enjoy all the benefits of an LLC at a fraction of the usual cost.
+With New Mexico, you enjoy all the benefits of an LLC at a fraction of the usual cost.
 New Mexico acknowledges the corporate veil and provides the same limited liability as other jurisdictions.
 There are no annual fees or annual reports.
 In other states, periodic reporting is really just an excuse to collect fees on businesses.
 New Mexico skips this step, saving you time and money.

-Wyoming: WY is a haven for asset protection.
-There are a number of debtor friendly laws for those seeking protection from personal creditors.
+Wyoming is a haven for asset protection.
+If personal liability is a top concern, Wyoming's business entities offer a number of debtor friendly laws for those seeking protection from personal creditors.
 These protections come at a price, however.
 Wyoming’s filing fee is twice that of New Mexico’s, plus there is a $50 annual report which must be signed by someone.
 This means if you want true anonymity, then you are stuck paying for an additional nominee service to handle the filing each year.

-Nevada: NV is similar to Wyoming in being a haven for asset protection.
+Nevada is similar to Wyoming in being a haven for asset protection.
 They have a well-developed brand and their Secretary spends considerable sums on advertising the benefits of moving your company to Nevada.
-They have levered this brand value by increasing fees for eight straight years.
+They have leveraged this brand value by increasing fees for eight straight years.
 This makes Nevada’s LLC one of the nation’s most expensive to start and maintain, just behind California.
 The Secretary also requires a list of members and managers which they do not publish… yet.
-In short, Nevada is not the best state for LLC privacy, it is the worst among these four.
+In short, Nevada is not the best state for LLC privacy; it is the worst among these four.

 Which of the above states appeals to you will depend on your situation.
 You may even select different states for different companies and operations.
 Large corporations will enjoy the familiarity of Delaware, asset protection specialists will utilize Wyoming, and those wanting a simple and inexpensive solution should choose to form an LLC in New Mexico.